 If you are an overseas visitor and you would like to do some volunteer work within Australia, contact the Department of Home Affairs to make sure your visa allows this.

 Currently, you may be able to work as a volunteer while on a tourist visa if:

 - your main purpose in visiting Australia is tourism, and any voluntary work remains incidental to this

 - the work involved would not otherwise be undertaken in return for wages by an Australian resident

 - the work is genuinely voluntary and you receive no remuneration for the activities.

 It's acceptable under the conditions of a tourist visa for you to receive meals, accommodation and reimbursement or out-of-pocket living expenses in return for voluntary work.

 Police checks for volunteers from overseas

-Currently there is no formal means of obtaining a police check for volunteers from outside Australia.
+Currently, there are no formal means of obtaining a police check for volunteers from outside Australia.
 If you think you might take part in volunteer activities while in Australia, please plan ahead and obtain a police check from your country of origin.

 Search for available positions in your area by visiting: